danbev/hacbs-dogma-policies/README.md

 # HACBS policies
-This repository will take a look at the Hybrid Application Cloud Build Services (HACBS) [policies], and look at their usages of the Rego rule language usage.
+This repository will take a look at the Hybrid Application Cloud Build Services (HACBS) Enterprise Contract (EC) [ec-policies], and look at their usages of the Rego rule language usage.

 The goal is to make sure that the policy rules could be written in the Dogma language, and if not open issues for functionality that may be missing.
-The intention is not to re-write/translate all the HACBS Rego rules.
+The intention is `not` to re-write/translate all the ec-policies rules.

 ## HACBS Policy Rules
 The HACBS policy rules can be found in [policy] which contains the following